 Mike Francis’s son Guy was diagnosed with osteosarcoma, aged 17.
 Guy raised thousands of pounds during his time in remission, but died aged 23.
 Before his death he founded, in York, the Guy Francis Bone Cancer Research Fund which, in 2004, joined with 4 similar groups to create the national charity, Bone Cancer Research Trust (BCRT).
 Mike became BCRT’s founding Chairman of Trustees, bringing to the organisation his skills as a Chartered Manager, Chartered Marketer and Professional Lecturer.

-He became a NICE Registered Expert Witness, and led the BCRT Lay Team to successful approval of the break-through osteosarcoma treatment drug MEPACT.
+He became a NICE Registered Expert Witness and Patient Carer and led the BCRT Lay Team to successful approval of the break-through osteosarcoma treatment drug MEPACT.

 Since 2006, Mike has served on the CCPA Executive Board.
 He is also a member of the Editorial Board for CCLG’s (Children’s Cancer and Leukaemia Group) Contact magazine and is a Patient and Public Involvement UK Representative to the Euro Ewing Consortium, an EU €5.6 million long-term research project.

-Her career took a different direction about 15 years ago when she began working in the charity sector in fundraising and PR for both national and locally based charities including St John Ambulance, Penny Brohn Cancer Care and The Royal British Legion.
-In 2016 set set up Danells and Bewley Consultants helping charities and small business with income generation and marketing communications.
+Her career took a different direction about 18 years ago when she began working in the charity sector in fundraising and PR for both national and locally based charities including St John Ambulance, Penny Brohn Cancer Care and The Royal British Legion.
+In 2016 she set set up Danells and Bewley Consultants supporting charities with income generation and marketing communications.